-Consolidated community plan / fishermen’s plan for a fishermen’s wharf.
-Since most of them were prohibited to stay near the sea, the fishermen suggested a fishermen’s wharf that will serve as their resting place and lodging area before and after their fishing activities.
-The wharf will also serve as the designated area for safely parking their fishing boats and where they can keep their fishing supplies.
+Consolidation of community plan for a fishers’ wharf.
+Since most of them were prohibited to stay near the sea, the fishermen suggested a fishermen’s wharf that would serve as their resting place and lodging area before and after their fishing activities.
+The wharf would also serve as the designated area for safely parking their fishing boats and keeping their fishing supplies.

 Please provide examples of policies and practices (including legal remedies) and concepts of how States, business enterprises, civil society and intergovernmental organisations can provide redress and remedies for individuals and communities in vulnerable situations who have suffered loss and damage to the adverse impacts of climate change.

-Urban Poor Associate (UPA) is a non-government NGO based in Manila working on land and housing rights through community organizing (CO).
-UPA decided to intervene in the Typhoon Haiyan response in 2013 using CO lens.
-UPA partnered with the church, people’s organizations, and Canadian Catholic Organization for Development and Peace (CCODP) and other NGOs.
-While organizing Yolanda survivors, UPA helped set-up the consortium of FRANCESCO.
-FRANCESCO shared resources to find and acquire a safe in-city relocation that is still near the livelihood of the people.
-FRANCESCO then built 566 safe, decent, and resilient houses for the survivors known as Pope Francis Village (PFV).
-UPA, known for its community organizing approach, organized Yolanda survivors as Homeowners Associations (HOAs) so that collectively the people can plan their own housing and negotiate with the government to help them establish their community in-city and more importantly near their areas of livelihoods.
+UPA is an NGO based in Manila working on land and housing rights through community organizing (CO).
+Using CO as a strategy, UPA contributed to responding to the needs of people affected by Haiyan by working with the local Catholic church, the Canadian Catholic Organization for Development and Peace (CCODP), and other NGOs.
+While organizing Haiyan survivors, UPA helped set-up the consortium of FRANCESCO.
+FRANCESCO shared resources to find and acquire a safe location for an in-city resettlement project that is still near the sources of livelihood of people.
+FRANCESCO built the Pope Francis Village (PFV) with 566 safe, decent, and resilient houses for the survivors.
+UPA helped in forming homeowners associations (HOAs) to facilitate the planning of their own housing and negotiating with the government to help them establish their new community.

 Please provide examples of ways in which States, the business enterprises, civil society and intergovernmental organisations have provided redress and remedies for individuals and communities in vulnerable situations who have suffered loss and damage due to the adverse effects of climate change.

-UPA together with the organized people’s associations or homeowners’ associations (HOAs) initiated the following projects:
+UPA together with the organized people’s associations or HOAs initiated the following projects:

-Community organizing so that collectively people can build back better in a manner that is consultative and participatory and not the usual top-down methodology of most humanitarian workers.
+Strengthening of the community organization so that people can collectively “build back better” in a manner that is consultative and participatory rather than the usual top-down approach of many humanitarian organizations.

-Establishment of vegetable gardens as sources of food and additional income to bring them back again to do productive work and find meaning again into their daily lives.
+Establishment of vegetable gardens as sources of food, additional income, and meaningful productive activities.

-Organizing survivors to construct their houses and their boats so that they earn income and participate in building back their communities and reclaiming their assets.
+Construction of temporary houses and fishing boats rebuild their communities and recover lost incomes and assets.

-Teaching them DRRM so that they will be prepared when the next typhoon or any disaster strikes.
-Increasing the people’s capacity by highlighting collective action empowers them to decide on how they will prepare, mitigate, and adapt in times of disaster.
+Running of seminars on disaster risk reduction and management (DRRM) to prepare them when another typhoon strikes.
+These activities sought to build their capacity for collective action which empowers them to decide on how they will prepare for disaster events, mitigate the effects, and adapt to long-term changes.

-Teaching them financial literacy and savings to make them more economically resilient.
+Organizing of training seminars on financial literacy and savings to build their economic resilience.